 Peter the healer and preacher

 Literally, “alms.”
 Jews taught that God expected them to show compassion by giving money to the poor (Deuteronomy 15:7-8).
 The Jewish book of Tobit, written some 200 years or more before the time of Christ and included in many Christian Bibles, says: “Almsgiving delivers from death and keeps you from going into the Darkness.
-Indeed, almsgiving, for all who practice it, is an excellent offering in the presence of the Most High” (Tobit 4:10-11 NRSV).
+Indeed, almsgiving, for all who practice it, is an excellent offering in the presence of the Most High” (Tobit 4:10-11, New Revised Standard Version).

 Literally, “In the name of Jesus Christ of Nazareth.”